lupyuen/lupyuen.github.io/src/touch2.md

 # Poll the Touch Panel

-_We need to handle interrupts triggered by the Touch Panel right?_
+_PinePhone's Touch Panel will trigger interrupts right?_

 To detect Touch Events, we'll need to __handle the interrupts__ triggered by Touch Panel.